HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 #### Abstraction

-An **abstraction** is an simplified view of an entity, which omits unimportant details.
+An **abstraction** is an simplified view of an entity, which purposely omits details.
 Reason for having abstractions is that they simplifies reasoning about complex things, such as software.

 #### E